 - E: firstname.lastname@example.org

 Originally from Canada, Darryl has been a member of the Curtis library staff since 2002.
-He studied bassoon performance at the University of Cincinnati and McGill University and received his B.M. from the University of Alberta.
-He also holds an M.M. in bassoon performance from Temple University.
-In addition to being a member of the Harrisburg Symphony Orchestra (where he also works as Orchestra Librarian and Assistant Personnel Manager), the PA Ballet Orchestra and the Kennett Symphony, he frequently subs with other local ensembles, including the Philadelphia Orchestra.
+An active free-lance bassoonist, he studied bassoon performance at the University of Cincinnati, McGill University, and received his B.Mus. from the University of Alberta.
+He also holds an M.Mus. from Temple University where he studied with famed Philadelphia Orchestra bassoonist Bernard Garfield.
+He is a member of the Harrisburg Symphony Orchestra, the PA Ballet Orchestra, and the Kennett Symphony Orchestra, and frequently subs with other local ensembles, including the Delaware Symphony Orchestra and Philadelphia Orchestra.

 - E: email@example.com

 Barbara holds undergraduate degrees in Art History, Psychology, and Music Education and a M.M. in Clarinet Performance.
-Her private teachers include David Weber and Anthony Gigliotti.
+Her private teachers include David Weber (NY Philharmonic) and Anthony Gigliotti (Philadelphia Orchestra).
 An advocate for arts education, Barbara has worked as a music teacher, administrator, and researcher.
 She has spoken in support of music education at conventions on the state and national level, including the 2008 National Convention of the Head Start Association.
 Additionally, Barbara co-authored a research study on the benefits of arts-based learning which was published in the January 2010 issue of Early Childhood Research Quarterly.

 Outside of the library, she freelances for area orchestras, theaters, and the occasional rock band.